 SASS is a tool that allows you to write & organize CSS more precisely & very easily.
 And SCSS is an extension of SASS.
-For example- style.scss, _header.scss, _footer.scss, so on so forth.
+For example- style.scss, _header.scss, _footer.scss, and so on and so forth.

 On the other hand, CSS refers to ‘Cascading Style Sheets‘ that are executable by web browsers.
 Note: CSS is not a programming language, it’s a stylesheet language.